tommyswang/Data-Scrapper/Final Delivery/ApplicationManual.md

 docker rm ds
 ```

-## Deploying to HDAP
+## 4. Deploying to HDAP

-Any update to the `deploy` branch will automatically trigger a deployment to HDAP.
+Merge master branch into the `deploy` branch, which will automatically trigger a deployment to HDAP.